Jorge-Salmon/DataScience_Bank_users/README.md

-# Data Science project: customer engagement and churn (bank users)
+## Data Science project: customer engagement and churn

-Analysis on customer engagement and churn (machine learning model)
+Analysis on customer engagement and churn (machine learning prediction).
+Synthetic dataset of users from a european bank.